remysedlak/remysedlak/README.md

 📍 University of Pittsburgh | Pursuing B.S. in Computer Science & Psychology
 ---
-Passionate about developing full stack application with friendly user experiences.
+🌐 Passionate about developing full stack applications with friendly user experiences.